AlexDWasTaken/Blog/content/posts/CS184-HW1-Writeup.md

 Our project implemented core rasterization and texture mapping techniques.
 - For triangle rasterization, we used cross-product-based point-in-triangle tests with row-based optimization, improving render time from 0.0078s to 0.0067s.
 - Supersampling was implemented by scaling coordinates by the square root of the sample rate and averaging down.
 We enabled shape manipulation through matrix-based transforms, demonstrated with animated exercising figures.
-- Barycentric coordinates are calculated from area ratios and used to interpolate colors.
+- Barycentric coordinates are calculated from distance ratios and can be intepreted as area ratios.
+It can be used to interpolate colors.
 - For texture mapping, we implemented both nearest neighbor (fast but jagged) and bilinear sampling (smoother but slower).
 - Level sampling with mipmaps addressed aliasing at different scales.
 Key challenges included optimizing rasterization, correct coordinate scaling for supersampling, and handling texture mapping edge cases.